meilisearch/specifications/text/0096-auto-batching.md

 The scheduling program that groups tasks within a single batch is triggered when an asynchronous `task` currently processed reaches a terminal state as `succeeded` or `failed`.

-In other words, when a scheduled `documentAddition` task for a given index is picked from the task queue, the scheduler fetches and groups all `documentAddition` tasks for that same index in a batch until it encounters another task type for that index.
+In other words, when a scheduled `documentAddition` task for a given index is picked from the task queue, the scheduler fetches and groups all `documentAddition` tasks for that same index in a batch.

 The more similar consecutive tasks the user sends in a row, the more likely the batching mechanism can group these tasks.